 Like nearly all Seiko watches, the second hand is bicolored in a lollipop shape.
 There’s a circle found on the counter-balance side of the hand while the pointer has a part of it painted red.
 We like this choice because it makes the dial a little more interesting to look at.

 Both of these watches use a mineral glass which is expected since these are low-end watches.
-Surely, no one expects sapphire here – synthetic or not.

-First off, they are not exactly large.
+The first thing you would notice in the crowns of Seiko 5 and Orient Bambino is that they are not exactly large.
 This is expected with the Seiko 5 as it is not exactly a large watch.
 It also makes the watch look more like a dress watch than a tool watch.
 The Orient Bambino, though a larger watch, also has a small crown to fit the narrative of a dress watch.

 Now, here’s where they begin to differ.
 On the Seiko 5, the crown typically stays at the 4 o’clock except in newer versions where the crown moves to the 3 o’clock position.